oweise/k8s-hello/README.md

 ### Create a cloud formation stack

 We do this via AWS CLI.
-On command line move to the "cloudformation" subdir in this repository, then execute the following, replacing <your-parameters-file-path> with the location of the Cloud Formation parameters file you created in the preparations:
+From the project root dir execute the following command, replacing:

+- <your-parameters-file-path> with the location of the Cloud Formation parameters file you created in the preparations
+- <your-cluster-name> with the name of your EKS cluster used in the preparations.
+It has no direct relation to that name but that way we ensure that the cloud formation stack is also uniquely named.

 ```
-aws cloudformation create-stack --stack-name=k8s-hello --template-body file://code-pipeline.yml --parameters file://<your-parameters-file-path> --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name=<your-cluster-name> --template-body file://cloudformation/code-pipeline.yml --parameters file://<your-parameters-file-path> --capabilities CAPABILITY_IAM
 ```

 This will return immediately with the AWS ARN identifier of this stack, which however is still in the process of being created.
 Execute the following command to wait until the stack creation is complete:

 ```
-aws cloudformation wait stack-create-complete --stack-name=k8s-hello
+aws cloudformation wait stack-create-complete --stack-name=<your-cluster-name>
 ```

 After this the code pipeline is effectively set up!
 The first build will start automatically and in the end deploy